waltmo147/GHSAB-Website/grademe-m1.md

 We affirm our awareness of the standards of the Cornell Code of Academic Integrity.

-Full Names:
+Full Names: Erie M. Adames
-Net IDs:
+Net IDs: ema82
 (Only include the names/NetIDs of team members who contributed to this milestone.)

-Date:
+Date: 4/15/18

 ---